tracee/tracee/backend/log4j2/README.md

-> This document contains documentation for the tracee-log4j2 backend module.
-Click [here](/README.md) to get an overview that TracEE is about.
+> This document contains documentation for the `tracee-log4j2` backend module.
+Check the [TracEE main documentation](/README.md) to get started.

 # tracee-log4j2